-About blended families
+About blended families and stepfamilies

-How blended families describe themselves
+How blended families and stepfamilies describe themselves

-They might use terms like blended family, stepmum, stepdad or stepchild when they need to explain their situation – for example, to schools.
+These families might call all children brothers and sisters, rather than half-siblings or stepsiblings.
+They might use terms like blended family, stepfamily, stepmother, stepfather or stepchild when they need to explain their situation – for example, to schools.

 Benefits of blended families and stepfamilies

 - Children in a blended family often learn to relate to a wider range of people, so they might be more flexible and tolerant.

 Challenges of blended families and stepfamilies

-Like any family, blended families have challenges.
+Like all families, blended families and stepfamilies have challenges.

 It can also take time to establish your blended family’s boundaries and rules.
 This can be because the families coming together have different family rules and because everyone is still getting to know each other.